fuzzymfx/fuzzymfx.github.io/content/zuzu.md

  It then extracts the front matter and stores it in `data`.
 It then stores the content in `content` and returns the `filename` to the `main()` function.
 It then repeats the process for all the files in the directory.

 3. The `main()` function then takes in one `filename` at a time and then parses it through `markdownit( ,{markdownitanchor})`. `markdownit` parses the file and converts the markdown content into HTML files.
-It then creates a `html` file and writes the parsed content into it.
-It then saves the `html` file in the `public` folder.
+It then creates an `html` file and writes the parsed content into it.
+It then saves the `html` file in the `docs` folder.
 This process repeats for all the files in the directory.

 4. The converted html files are stored in the specified directories then using `mkdirp`.
-The `index.html` file isalready present in the `public` folder. `mkdirp` creates the directories if they do not exist.
+The `index.html` file is already present in the `docs` folder. `mkdirp` creates the directories if they do not exist.

 ### 3. Generator Code

+This is version 1 of zuzu.
+The current version is version 3.
+The code for version 3 is in the [Github Repo](https://github.com/fuzzymfx/zuzu).
+This gives you a basic idea of how the generator works.

 ```js